dh-notes/pandoc-workflow/pandoctut.md

 `$ pandoc -S --biblio project.bib --csl mla.csl project.md -o project.docx`

 Parse the command into English as you are typing.
-In my head, I translate the above into something like: "Pandoc, be smart about formatting, take the bibliography from project.bib and convert my Markdown file into MS Word (as you can guess from the extension) using the MLA stylesheet."
-As you get more familiar with citation stylesheets, consider adding .csl files for journals in your field to the archive as a service to the community.
+In my head, I translate the above into something like: "Pandoc, be smart about formatting, take the bibliography from project.bib using the MLA stylesheet, and convert my Markdown file into MS Word (as you can guess from the extension)."
+As you get more familiar with citation stylesheets, consider adding your custom-tailored .csl files for journals in your field to the archive as a service to the community.

 # Case 3: Slides